NIVANorge/Mobius/Applications/IncaN/README.md

 ## Existing application examples

-The *Tarland* example is roughly calibrated on Nitrate and Ammonium concentrations in the reach.
-The *Storelva* example is calibrated on Nitrate concentration only, but with a fairly good fit.
-The *Tovdal* example is not calibrated, but can serve as a starting point if you want to have an exercise at calibrating on a multi-reach setup.
+- The *Tarland* example is roughly calibrated on Nitrate and Ammonium concentrations in the reach.
+- The *Storelva* example is calibrated on Nitrate concentration only, but with a fairly good fit.
+It also features dynamic fertilization and deposition inputs that vary from year to year.
+- The *Tovdal* example is not calibrated, but can serve as a starting point if you want to have an exercise at calibrating on a multi-reach setup.